Vittskövle Castle: History

 in the 16th century as a defence structure.
 It was completed in 1577.
-In the 18th century, the northwest tower burned and the spire was built in a romantic medieval style.
+In the 18th century, the northwest tower was damaged by fire, and the spire was rebuilt in a romantic medieval style.
 The park and gardens were mainly built by Adolf Fredrik Barnekow (1744–87).

-At the beginning of the 19th century, the castle was newly decorated with murals and ceiling paintings by Swedish painter Christian Laurentius Gernandt (1765-1825).Vittskövle has belonged to members of the Stjernswärd family since 1837.
+In the early 19th century, the castle was redecorated with murals and ceiling paintings by the Swedish artist Christian Laurentius Gernandt (1765–1825).
+Vittskövle has been owned by members of the Stjernswärd family since 1837.